Demi Orimoloye

-Oluwademilade Oluwadamilola "Demi" Orimoloye (born January 6, 1997) is a Canadian professional baseball outfielder who is a free agent.
+Oluwademilade Oluwadamilola "Demi" Orimoloye (born January 6, 1997) is a Nigerian-born Canadian former professional baseball outfielder.
 He attended St. Matthew Catholic High School in Ottawa, and was considered a top prospect in the 2015 Major League Baseball draft.
 The Milwaukee Brewers selected Orimoloye in the fourth round, and traded him to the Toronto Blue Jays in 2018.

 Early life

 Orimoloye was born to Adenike and Segun Orimoloye in Nigeria.
 His father, Segun, is an architect, and both of his parents worked for the Nigerian government.
 Demi has a younger brother, Temi.
 The family moved to Canada when Demi was eighteen months old, and live in Orleans, Ontario.
 As a child, he played volleyball and basketball.

 Baseball career

 Orimoloye began playing Little League Baseball at the age of 10.
 He attended St. Matthew Catholic High School in Ottawa.
 He joined for the Canadian junior national baseball team when he was 15 years old.
 In 2014, he traveled with the national baseball team to Orlando, Florida, Cuba, and the Dominican Republic.
 He appeared in the Under Armour All-America Baseball Game, which is held for the 40 best high school baseball prospects.
 In February 2015, Orimoloye was named a High School All-American by Baseball America.
 He was also named the Most Valuable Player at the 2015 Area Code Games.